California Back Injury Attorneys

 - Changes in your daily life (not being able to hold your children, giving up hobbies, etc.)

-In some cases, a defendant’s conduct is especially egregious.
-In these cases, the law allows the plaintiff to collect extra punitive damages.
+In some particularly serious cases of misconduct, courts might also award punitive damages along with other compensation to emphasize accountability.
 As the name implies, punitive damages are designed only to punish the defendant.
 They deter the defendant (and other potential defendants) from engaging in egregious, dangerous conduct in the future.

-The law also allows injury victims to be compensated for the future losses they will suffer due to the defendant’s negligence.
+The law also allows injury victims to pursue compensation for the future losses they will suffer due to the defendant’s negligence.
 For example, severe back injuries can leave a victim permanently unable to work.
-In this case, the defendant must compensate the plaintiff for all the wages they could have earned from the time of the accident until the time of retirement.
+Courts may award damages for lost wages through retirement if a severe back injury permanently limits a person’s ability to work.

 This compensation includes all benefits, too.
 Health insurance, employer contributions to retirement plans, and other losses can be compensated if they would have been earned by working.
-Similarly, a victim can collect compensation for the estimated medical expenses incurred due to the accident for the rest of his or her life.
+Similarly, a victim can collect compensation for the estimated medical expenses incurred due to the accident for the rest of their life.

 In cases of severe back and paralysis injuries, these costs can be staggering.
-A paralyzed injury victim might require full-time home care for the rest of his or her life.
-Added to the cost of additional surgeries and hospitalizations, consultations with medical specialists, and routine visits with a host of doctors, and future care alone compensation can quickly run into the millions of dollars.
+A paralyzed injury victim might require full-time home care for the rest of their life.
+Added to the cost of additional surgeries and hospitalizations, consultations with medical specialists, and routine visits with a host of doctors, the cost of future care for a serious injury can be significant.
+These costs may represent a large portion of a compensation claim, depending on your specific circumstances.

 Most personal injury claims have a statute of limitations of two years from the date of injury.
 Because of the statute of limitations, you can only file a lawsuit within two years of the accident.
 If that time has passed and you have not filed a suit, the defendant can have the case dismissed without paying you anything.
 It is important to start negotiations before then, so you have plenty of time to file a lawsuit if necessary.